 by measuring the thickness of the retinal nerve fiber layer.

 OCT has a database containing bilateral retinal-verve fiber measurements on

 hundreds of normal subjects.
 The database compares patients' scans with normals

 matched for age, race and gender and generates a color printout of the results.

-The GDx is capable of identifying early damage to the optic nerves and in such cases
+The OCT is capable of identifying early damage to the optic nerves and in such cases

 treatment can be started before patients have visual field loss from glaucoma.
 Test is